tldr-pages/tldr/pages/common/base64.md

 `base64 {{filename}}`

-- Print a base64 encoded file's contents decoded to plaintext:
+- Decode the base64 contents of a file to stdout:

 `base64 --decode {{filename}}`